ashleyreality/Easy-Animator/README.md

 The Easy Animator model accepts IShape objects and IEvent objects.
 You can use these objects to create a simple animation model.

+// questions for TA
+// README??
+// talk about the class and why you decided to implement it that way
+// why did we abstract?
+// plane of view -- should we accept negative values for location?
+// usually no -- likely we would start from 0,0 at top left, increase from there
+// packages??
+// model package
+//

 ### AnimationModel
 The AnimationModel interface describes methods you must use if you implement AnimationModel.
 AnimationModel objects are designed to represent an animation.